stoplightio/spectral/docs/configuration.md

 Rules are highly configurable.
 There are only few required parameters but the optional ones gives powerful flexibility.

-TBD: replace TS interfaces with a nice table.
+TODO: replace TS interfaces with a nice (automaticaly generated) table.

 ```ts
 export interface IRule<T = string, O = any> {